kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

   provided as parameter to `KSR.tm.t_on_failure(…)`
   * `branch failure route callback` - the name of the Lua function to be executed instead of an `event route` for branch failure has to be provided as parameter to `KSR.tm.t_on_branch_failure(…)`
-  * `event route callback` - the name of the Lua function to be exectued instead of module specific `event_route` blocks is provided via `event_callback` parameter of that module
+  * `event route callback` - the name of the Lua function to be executed instead of module specific `event_route` blocks is provided via `event_callback` parameter of that module

 Note: besides the new KEMI Lua KSR module, the old `sr` Lua module exported by `app_lua` is still available.